ethanlee7102/CSE141L_Project/plan.md

+All instructions that write to registers write to regB
+eg. 000 001 010 = [r2 = r1 + r2]

 ## Instruction Set R-Type
 | R-Type        | 8:6         | 5:3         |2:0 |
 | ----------- | ----------- | ----------- | ----------- |